Availability

 Casa Isla Bonita

-The bedrooms are bright and warmly furnished, and have access to the terrace.
-Furthermore, there are two bathrooms with shower and a guest toilet.
-The living area is separated from the fully equipped kitchen by two steps, creating an optimal combination between the living and dining areas.
+The bedrooms are bright and provide direct access to the terrace.
+The villa also includes two bathrooms with showers and a guest toilet.
+Two steps separate the living area from the fully equipped kitchen, creating an optimal connection between the living and dining spaces.

-In the outdoor area, there is a private pool, a sauna, as well as a spacious terrace with lounging, seating and reclining possibilities.
-Unique sunsets can be enjoyed from the terrace during dinner.
-There is also a grill for the perfect barbecue.
+Outside, you will find a private pool, a sauna and a spacious terrace with plenty of seating and lounging options.
+You can enjoy unique sunsets from the terrace while having dinner.
+A grill is also available for the perfect barbecue.

-Los Llanos de Aridane is only a few minutes’ drive away and is the biggest city on the island, with a historical downtown area with numerous impressive facades.
-The place to be is, without a doubt, the Plaza de España, with its many cafés, laurel trees, which are over 200 years old, and its landmark church, Nuestra Señora de los Remedios.
+Los Llanos de Aridane is only a few minutes’ drive away and is the largest town on the island.
+It features a historic town centre with many impressive facades.
+Plaza de España serves as the central meeting point.
+It features numerous cafés, over 200-year-old laurel trees and the landmark church Nuestra Señora de los Remedios.

 Facilities